This post about Graceland Memphis is written in collaboration with the Tennessee Department of Tourist Development.

 The dining room: This room is still in use!
 Lisa Marie and her family celebrate holidays at Graceland and enjoy using the china Elvis and Priscilla had at their wedding.
 Lisa Marie frequently chimed in during the tour.
 She shared what the house was like when her dad was alive and memories of the fun they had.

-The living room: Take moment to marvel in the peacock stained glass.
+The living room: Take a moment to marvel in the peacock stained glass.
 Elvis played often at that very piano!

 The jungle room: Green shag carpet on the floor and ceilings (for better acoustics.
 Elvis would turn this room into a recording studio sometimes), a custom waterfall built into the wall, and lots of greenery.
 I’d definitely hang out and jam with Elvis in this room!

-The Memorial Garden: This is where Elvis, his parents, his grandmother and his stillborn twin brother Jesse are laid to rest.
+The Memorial Garden: This is where Elvis, his parents, his grandmother, and his stillborn twin brother Jesse are laid to rest.
 The garden is peaceful.
 It’s the perfect place for prayer and reflection.

 Once you’re done touring the house and grounds at Graceland Memphis, take a shuttle back across the street.

-Now it’s lunch time.
+Now it’s lunchtime.
 Grab a bite to eat at some of the restaurants.
 There’s Glady’s Diner and Vernon’s Smokehouse.
 The eateries are named in honor of Elvis’s parents.

 If you paid for this package go see Elvis’s plane the ‘Lisa Marie’.
 Then go check out his AMAZING car collection.
 This pink Cadillac has my name written all over it.

-They also have different exhibits with Elvis military memorabilia, guitars and outfits.
-Can I borrow this white jumpsuit please?
+They also have different exhibits with Elvis military memorabilia, guitars, and outfits.
+Can I borrow this white jumpsuit, please?

-From there, there are more exhibits, shops and even a studio showing some of Elvis’s films!
+From there, there are more exhibits, shops, and even a studio showing some of Elvis’s films!